España Boba: Spanish rule

 During the next twelve years, Santo Domingo's economy suffered.
 Most farming was solely for subsistence, there was little specie on the island, and, once political stability returned to Spain in 1814, its focus was on the more productive island of Cuba.

 However, during the second decade of the 19th century the colonial neglect acquired epic proportions.
 In fact, for all practical purposes, the colony in Santo Domingo during these years (1809–1821) was governed as an afterthought through the more significant Cuban administration.
 Cuba, in contrast with Santo Domingo, had ceased to be considered a marginal colony after the brief, yet consequential, British occupation of 1763.
-Spain had since been pouring resources into developing the Cuban economy, and so, while Santo Domingo was experiencing a loss of its white planter and landowning class, Cuba was welcoming a growing and enterprising bourgeoisie, which complimented well the increasingly powerful sugar planter class.
+Spain had since been pouring resources into developing the Cuban economy, and so, while Santo Domingo was experiencing a loss of its white planter and landowning class, Cuba was welcoming a growing and enterprising bourgeoisie, which complemented the increasingly powerful sugar-planter class.

 The Dominican colonial elite, on the other hand, had suffered substantially from the effects of the Haitian Revolution and did not recover.
-The ruling elite of the time lamented that they had been abandoned by Spain—little economic aid was invested in the island, the only money the royal government sent to the island was the salaries of royal employees.
+The ruling elite of the time lamented that they had been abandoned by Spain; little economic aid was invested in the island, the only money the royal government sent to the island was the salaries of royal employees.
 But while the growth of the sugar economy in Cuba created an economically and racially polarized society, in Santo Domingo the material gap among the social classes was not as marked.